Six people fatally shot in Mississippi

 A man has been arrested after six people were killed in shootings in the town of Arkabutla in Tate County near the border between Mississippi and Tennessee in the vicinity of Memphis.

-The office of Governor Tate Reeves said he had been briefed on the incidents and that a man had been detained.
 It’s thought that he was acting alone but officials have yet to announce a motive.

+Tate County Sheriff Brad Lance told CNN Mr Crum arrived at his ex-wife’s home, shooting her and striking her fiancé.

 An elementary school and a high school were put on lockdown while the suspect was being pursued, the Coldwater Elementary School said in a Facebook post.
 The lockdown was later lifted and the school said “all students and staff are safe”.